Non-planarity and metric Diophantine approximation for systems of linear forms: Introduction

 Working towards the solution of Problem~1 the following more general result has been established in \cite{Kleinbock-Margulis-Wang-09}.
 Let $\dd$ be the map defined on $\Mat{m}{n}$ that, to a given $Y\in\Mat{m}{n}$, assigns the collection of all minors of $Y$ in a certain fixed order.
 Thus $\dd$ is a map from $\Mat{m}{n}$ to $\R^N$, where $N=\binom{m+n}{n}-1$ is the number of all possible minors of an $m\times n$ matrix.
 According to \cite[Theorem~2.1]{Kleinbock-Margulis-Wang-09} any smooth submanifold $\cM$ of $\Mat{m}{n}$ such that $\dd(\cM)$ is non-degenerate is strongly extremal.
 The result also treats pushforwards of Federer measures -- see Theorem~\ref{kmw} for further details.

 In the present paper we introduce a weaker (than in \cite{Kleinbock-Margulis-Wang-09}) version of non-planarity of a subset of $\Mat{m}{n}$ which naturally extends the one for subsets of vector spaces and, in the smooth manifold case, is implied by the non-degeneracy of $\dd(\cM)$.
 Then we use results of \cite{Kleinbock-Margulis-Wang-09} to conclude (Corollary~\ref{t1}) that weakly non-planar analytic submanifolds of $\Mat{m}{n}$ are strongly extremal.
 See Theorem~\ref{t2} for a more general statement.
-We also explain why this weaker version of non-planarity is `near optimal' by stating Theorem~\ref{t3}, which plays a role of a `partial converse' to Theorem~\ref{t2}.
 The structure of the paper is as follows: we formally introduce the weak non-planarity condition and state our main results in \S\ref{main_results}.
 In the next section we compare our new condition with the one introduced in \cite{Kleinbock-Margulis-Wang-09}.
-The two main theorems are proved in \S\ref{proof}, while \S\ref{more} is devoted to some further features of the concept of weak non-planarity; \S\ref{inhomsec} discusses an inhomogeneous extension of our main results, and the last section contains several concluding remarks and open questions.
+The main theorem is proved in \S\ref{proof}, while \S\ref{more} is devoted to some further features of the concept of weak non-planarity; \S\ref{inhomsec} discusses an inhomogeneous extension of our main results, and the last section contains several concluding remarks and open questions.

 {\it Acknowledgements.} The authors are grateful to the University of Bielefeld for providing a stimulative research environment during their visits supported by SFB701.
 We gratefully acknowledge the support of the National Science Foundation through grants DMS-0801064, DMS-0801195 and DMS-1101320, and of EPSRC through grants EP/C54076X/1 and EP/J018260/1.